bkostjens/SGLog/README.md

 	let message = "Test Log Message"
 	let fullMessage = "A longer message containing more info about the stuff being logged"

-	// Send to log to the graylog server SGLog.info(message, fullMessage: fullMessage, additionalFields: additionalFields)
+	// Send the log to the graylog server SGLog.info(message, fullMessage: fullMessage, additionalFields: additionalFields)